 - Principal Bargaining

-In this strategy both party uses their positions in term of pecuniary and influential, and than they put forward their demands.
-In such situation usually concession are exchanged.
-This is not very helpful strategy because the party whose position is strong will get more and other party might face loss.
+This is not a very helpful strategy because the party whose position is strong will get more and other parties might face loss.

 The reasons are many but some of them are as follows: